FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/deployment-prerequisites.md

 ## Container resource configuration guidelines

-The minimum requirements for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> running in container are: 4 CPUs and 8 GB of RAM.
+The minimum requirements for {{< SecureTransport/componentshortname  >}} running in container are: 4 CPUs and 8 GB of RAM.
 Depending on the services that run in the containers and their configuration, this requirement may vary.

 It is recommended to have one service running in a pod for more accurate scaling of the StatefulSets.